Parqet X-Ray CSV: What to Do With It (Pecuniator 6.0.0)

 - any way to filter, pivot, or search — it is a flat file

-You can of course open it in Excel and build all of that yourself.
+You can of course open it in Excel and build all of that yourself — and if you are on a Mac, converting the CSV to Excel takes only a few steps.
 A lot of parqet users do.
 But every time you export a fresh snapshot, you redo the work.
 This is the gap Pecuniator 6.0.0 fills.

 What 6.0.0 does the moment you drop the CSV on the app